Head and neck oncology

 Consultant Oral and Maxillofacial/Head and Neck Surgeon

-Mr Sadiq has a keen interest in cancer, reconstructive surgery and tissue engineering, as well as providing a spectrum of oral and maxillofacial practice.
+Mr Sadiq is an honorary lecturer at University College London.
+His clinical interests include facial trauma, head and neck cancer, reconstructive surgery and the legal aspects of medical practice.
 He has authored many scientific articles and contributed to various surgical books on head and neck surgery.

 Mr John Tighe